raulpe7eira/valoriza/README.md

 This repository is the code corresponding to the [nlw#6 - trilha nodejs](https://nextlevelweek.com/) lab.

-> The project simulates an compliments management API that allows to register users and compliments, view compliments by users.
+> The project simulates an compliments management API that allows to register users, tags and compliments, view compliments by users with tags.

 ## Gets dependencies, setups database and starts application